Our family spends a lot of time at this gorgeous Bed and Breakfast in the pretty Jervis Bay town of Huskisson.

 This was back in the days I was a loveless spinster with cats.

-If you’re looking for a more relaxing holiday than the general beach house stay, where cooking and cleaning must be done, this B&B might be for you and your family.
+If you’re looking for a more relaxing holiday than the general beach house stay, where cooking and cleaning must be done, this B&B might be for you and your partner or for a girls’ weekends away.

 Reasons to stay at Huskisson Bed & Breakfast